-Safety wise City GO™ is pretty run of the mill.
+Safety wise City GO is pretty run-of-the-mill.
 It passed the required US standard FMVSS 213 (child restraint test) and has been side impact tested.
 It’s also equipped with a 5-point harness system.

 Sun protection throughout the ride

-It’s certainly one of the up and coming car seats in the market.
-Here’s what other people think of the Baby Jogger City GO™.
+It’s certainly one of the up-and-coming car seats on the market.
+Here’s what other people think of the Baby Jogger City GO.
 These are some of the highest ratings out there for any car seat:

 4.9 Stars, 67 Reviews – Kohls.com